aromeni/frameworks_and_languages_module/technical_report.md

 ### Decorators in NestJS

-Decorators in NestJS are a TypeScript feature used to modify the behaviour of classes or properties without altering the actual code.
-Decorators are used extensively in NestJS for routing, dependency injection, and module configuration.
-Decorators use the form @expression, where expression must evaluate to a function that will be called at runtime with information about the decorated declaration.
+NestJS leverages TypeScript decorators to give modular and maintainable functionality to classes and functions.
+The @ symbol is followed by an expression that evaluates to a function that executes at runtime with class or property information.
+It improves code readability and maintainability by letting developers declaratively define behaviour like routing pathways and dependency injection in the class description.

 ```typescript
 @Controller('users')